PraneethReddy15/Background_Color_Picker/README.md

 ## Deployment

-The calculator app is deployed and accessible [here](https://randomcolorpicker.vercel.app/).
+The tool is deployed and accessible [here](https://randomcolorpicker.vercel.app/).

 ### Prerequisites